MyPillow CEO Mike Lindell has been banned from Twitter - KESQ

 Mike Lindell, the CEO of MyPillow, was banned from Twitter Monday night, according to a Twitter spokesperson.

-Twitter made its decision based on a new policy it enacted after the Capitol insurrection whereby people who repeatedly share election misinformation can be permanently banned.
+Twitter made its decision based on a new policy it enacted after the Capitol riots whereby people who it says repeatedly share election misinformation can be permanently banned.

 “The account you referenced has been permanently suspended due to repeated violations of our Civic Integrity Policy,” the spokesperson told CNN.